The basic economic questions

 What to produce?

 This is concerned with how we allocate our scarce resources.
 Should we produce bananas or oranges?
 Capital goods (e.g. factory equipment) or Consumption goods?
 Petrol powered cars or solar powered cars?
 Military weapons or better hospitals?
 Coal fired electricity or solar electricity?
-The list of possible options or trade-offs are virtually endless, and the selection of goods or services to produce necessarily requires us to determine the volume or quantity to produce.
+The list of possible options or trade-offs are virtually endless, and the selection of goods or services to produce necessarily requires us to also determine the volume or quantity to produce.

 How to produce?

 Again, this is an allocation question and asks what combination of scarce resources will we use to produce those goods and services that we have decided to produce.
 For example, do we use more labour than capital (labour intensive production methods)?
 More capital than labour (capital intensive production methods)?
+What other scarce resources or inputs will we use in production?
+For example, suppose we decide to produce electric vehicles.
+What type or combination of scarce mineral inputs will we ultimately use in the production of the body, the battery, the engine, etc?

 For whom to produce?